SLAM-Lab/SANA-FE/README.md

   other cores' pipelines.

 For an example, see `arch/loihi.yaml`.
-There are a nested series of keywords, where keywords define required hardware blocks.
+There are a nested series of keywords, where keywords define required hardware units.
 Each block must be contain a `name` keyword, which may optionally specify the number of instances.
-Blocks are duplicated the number specified in the range, for example:
+Units are duplicated the number specified in the range, for example:

     # Define 8 cores, 0 through 7
     -name: neuromorphic_core[0..7]

-Blocks much also have both an `attributes` section and the next hardware blocks in the hierarchy.
+Units must also have both an `attributes` section and the next hardware units in the hierarchy.
 The attributes section will generate one or more parameters that are passed to be parsed by the simulator and the relevant hardware models implemented either internally (`models.cpp`) or externally (plugins).